[co-author: Federica Lombardo]

-The framework defined so far remains fluid, as the Italian authorities continue to devise special legislation to restore the economy and contain the impact of the pandemic, whilst the restrictions of movement of people and goods are lifted as the vaccination campaign progresses.
-The impact of COVID-19 on loan transactions also needs to be addressed as a matter of general contract law, and we consider the main implications below.
+The framework is fluid as the Italian authorities continue to devise special legislation to contain the impact of the epidemic, with the outright restriction of movement of people and goods, and constraints on other fundamental personal and economic freedoms.
+The impact of COVID-19 on loan transactions also needs to be considered as a matter of general contract law, and we consider the main implications below.

 Payment obligations absolute

 Generally, a Borrower's obligations to pay interest and to repay principal under a loan agreement are not conditional on the Borrower's financial condition, and must be performed as an absolute obligation, often supported by collateral available to the lender in priority to unsecured creditors.

 However, under Italian law1 a debtor is not responsible for contract breach in circumstances where the performance of an obligation is prevented by supervening impossibility not imputable to the debtor (impossibilità sopravvenuta non imputabile al debitore), broadly akin to the concept of force majeure in international commercial practice.

 Italian Courts have been reluctant to recognise this exemption for payment obligations, on the grounds that a shortage of cash cannot strictly speaking be regarded as an objective impossibility.
 At least in theory, a debtor can source funding from another lender or sponsor.